 Deborah Strauss (USA; violin, voice)

 Deborah studied violin at Rutgers University and ethnomusicology at the University of Chicago.
-She has a deep knowledge of Jewish culture that stems from her upbringing in a traditional Jewish home, and from an extensive formal education in Jewish studies, including Hebrew and Yiddish language.
+She has a deep knowledge of Jewish culture that stems from her upbringing in a traditional Jewish home, and from extensive formal education in Jewish studies, including Hebrew and Yiddish language.

 Photo: Avia Moore